Physician - Frequently Asked Questions

 • Comprehensive: The test can include all standard-of-care chemotherapeutics to ensure the most comprehensive look at the patient’s potential treatment options.

-• Actionable: The test report helps clearly inform treatment decisions by identifying relevant and actionable findings based upon the response of the patient’s cancer cells to chemotherapeutics in the laboratory^.
+• Actionable: The Onco-PDO™ report might help oncologist to make informed treatment decisions by identifying relevant and actionable findings based upon the response of the patient’s cancer cells to chemotherapeutics in the laboratory.

 Next-Generation Sequencing (NGS) analyses cancer specimens for genomic alterations known to be relevant in cancer.
 The test results can only be used to suggest targeted therapies that are available or associated with the identified genomic alterations, based on published studies of the general population.
-By comparison, Onco-PDO® is a clinically-relevant, real-time modelling and in vitro testing service that can predict individual patient tumour response to standard-of-care chemotherapies, including target-defined therapeutic agents, by using the individual patient’s own tumour cells.
+By comparison, Onco-PDO™ test is a clinically relevant, real-time modelling and in vitro testing service that illustrates how individual patient’s own tumor cells respond to standard-of-care chemotherapies and targeted therapeutic agents.

-The test is for patients who need chemotherapy, and most useful for patients with advanced cancers or relapsed patients who have not responded well to first line therapy.
-First line therapies are usually subject to strict regulatory guidelines, and oncologists do not have much leeway to choose drugs other than standard-of-care drugs for their patients.
-For relapse patients, oncologists have a wider choice of drugs, and time for the patient is more limited as the body cannot afford to undergo any unnecessary rounds of chemotherapy, making every data point that could aid clinical decision making valuable.
-Our hope is that one day the Onco-PDO® test will become a standard-of-care test that can screen drugs for first line therapy as well.
+The test is for patients who need chemotherapy, and most useful for patients with advanced cancer or relapsed patients who have not responded well to first line therapy.
+First line therapies are usually subjected to strict regulatory guidelines, and oncologists do not have much leeway to choose drugs other than standard-of-care drugs for their patients.
+For relapsed patients, oncologists have wider choice of drugs, and time is of essence for the patients as the body cannot afford to undergo any unnecessary round of chemotherapy, making every data point that could aid clinical decision-making even more valuable.
+Our hope is that one day the Onco-PDO™ test will become a standard-of-care test that can screen drugs for first line therapy as well.

 The test report will provide the following information:

-• An indication of the patient’s likelihood of being sensitive to a drug and/or how well or poorly their tumours will respond to a drug
+• An indication of the patient’s likelihood of being resistant to a drug and/or how well or poorly their tumor will respond / react to a drug.

-• Prioritised therapeutic options according to the chemosensitivity of the cultured tumour cells
+• Prioritized therapeutic options according to the chemosensitivity of the cultured tumor cells.

 Each individual report is specially designed to clarify the results for the ordering physician and aid in their treatment decision making.